 The voice in the promotional spot for the upcoming International Ice Hockey Federation (IIHF) World Junior Championship (WJC) says in a deep matter-of-fact voice that “before the spotlight, before they are legends, they played in the World Juniors.”
-Using images of Wayne Gretzky and Sidney Crosby to get the point across, the commercial is intent on building excitement around the 2020 edition of the tournament to be played in the Czech Republic from Dec.
+Using images of Wayne Gretzky and Sidney Crosby to get the point across, the commercial is intent on building excitement around the 2022 edition of the tournament to be played in Alberta from Dec.
 26 to Jan.
 5.

 The tournament has now become a holiday-period television tradition in hockey-loving families across Canada.
 Every year, it showcases the best players under 20 years old.
 For many of these players, the tournament is the opening chapter of their hockey stories.

 In a book entitled Road to Gold – The Untold Story of Canada at the World Juniors (published by Simon & Schuster), Mark Spector, a journalist for Sportsnet, traces the evolution of how a once modest junior-level hockey tournament became the significant multi-million dollar sports property that it is today.

 The book offers some interesting historical elements about how the tournament emerged and grew.
 Spector also uses a number of compelling personal narratives and stories from players who have worn the Team Canada jersey during the Christmastime tournament.
 The reader will discover insightful contrasts between very different hockey journeys.

 There are players for whom the tournament was the launchpad to famed careers.
 For others, whose images are not seen in the commercial, the tournament was the pinnacle of a career spent struggling on the margins of professional hockey.